 - A panoramic view of the city can be seen from the observation deck of Tour Montparnasse.

-Last day of the three days in Paris itinerary – The Blue Tour
+Last day of the three days in Paris itinerary – Latin Quarter/ Le Marais/ Bastille

 - Getting away from the crowds is counterintuitively very easy in the Luxembourg gardens, where students and locals enjoy their lunches, books, newspapers, or chats.
 There is nowhere in the city I felt more at home in Paris than here, coming with a baguette and a book after work every day.
-From here, walking up Rue Soufflot, you will reach the PanthΓ©on, hosting the earthly remains of representative French citizens and Foucault’s pendulum.
-A short walk behind the PanthΓ©on is the rue Mouffetard, featuring a market, restaurants and cafΓ©s, a must-see for all the foodies.
+From here, walking up Rue Soufflot, you will reach the Panthéon, hosting the earthly remains of representative French citizens and Foucault’s pendulum.
+A short walk behind the Panthéon is the rue Mouffetard, featuring a market, restaurants and cafés, a must-see for all the foodies.

-- Easily missed, but worth a stop is the eclectic church of Saint-Γtienne-du-Mont, on the left side of the PanthΓ©on.
-It contains the reliquary of Saint GeneviΓ¨ve, the patron saint of Paris.
+- Easily missed, but worth a stop is the eclectic church of Saint-Étienne-du-Mont, on the left side of the Panthéon.
+It contains the reliquary of Saint Geneviève, the patron saint of Paris.

-- Hiding in plain sight at your next stop ( no.76 Hotel de Ville, and walking directly up the street – the Centre Pompidou – museum of modern art, also worth a visit) is my favorite Paris museum, the Atelier Brancusi.
+- Hiding in plain sight at your stop at the Centre Pompidou – museum of modern art, also worth a visit – is my favorite Paris museum, the Atelier Brancusi.
 The seminal work of this pioneer of modern sculpture (member of the Montparnasse artist community) is stored according to his instructions in a two-room workshop on the Place Georges Pompidou.
 The entrance is free, but the visiting times are restricted.

-- A quiet garden to enjoy the city, which you should definitely not miss, is the city’s oldest planned square – the Place des Vosges in the heart of the Marais district (your third stop for the day – no. 75).
-The now-trendy district of Le Marais hosts not only restaurants and fashion houses, but also the world-famous MusΓ©e Picasso.
+- A quiet garden to enjoy the city, which you should definitely not miss, is the city’s oldest planned square – the Place des Vosges in the heart of the Marais district.
+The now-trendy district of Le Marais hosts not only restaurants and fashion houses, but also the world-famous Musée Picasso.